 In these low grade lymphomas, abnormal B cells fill up the bone marrow or enlarge the lymph nodes or spleen.

-One rare type of non Hodgkin lymphoma is called mycosis fungoides.
-It affects the skin.
-It is also called cutaneous T cell lymphoma.
+Skin lymphoma is also called cutaneous T cell lymphoma.

 Transforming from low grade to high grade